Understanding Your Payouts & Tax Responsibilities in Mexico

 Important: You Will Not Be Double-Taxed

 If you file taxes in another country, you should know that you will not be double-taxed.
 Mexico has tax treaties with 32 nations, including the U.S. and Canada.
 For example, in the US it is possible to apply foreign tax credits from taxes paid in Mexico to help reduce your income tax burden.
 Avoid being double-taxed with a document that your accountant can provide stating that you already paid taxes on your income in Mexico.
-Your “fiscal regime” is simply a system that the government uses to categorize you for tax purposes.
-Your accountant can help you determine the best category for you to minimize your tax burden.
+Remember that there are a variety of expenses that you can deduct (depending on your tax strategy and economic activity), such as:

 • Water bill